Before you buy code, validate the build

 For two weeks, Prototype steps in as your technical owner to pressure-test your idea and turn it into a build-ready plan.
 Instead of spending budget on a throwaway prototype, boilerplate repo, or half-working AI agent, you leave knowing what to build first, what to avoid, what it should cost, and the clearest next step.

-That next step may be a 6-Week Fractional CTO Sprint, a 6-Week Build Sprint, a smaller scope, or a pause — based on what the brief proves, not a default upsell.
+That next step may be a 6-Week Fractional CTO Sprint, a 6-Week Build Sprint, a smaller scope, or a pause, based on what the brief proves and what will reduce risk fastest.

 Investment